 The cost center hierarchy is a structure of UW budgets and their groupings, built from necessary levels of detail sourced from the current UW financial and organizational structure.
 The cost center hierarchy will help the UW move toward more consistent and meaningful enterprise level data and financial reporting.
 The cost center hierarchy will not directly align with the organization code structure at the UW.

-- Costing Allocations
+- Costing Allocation

 - Country Region